FloodWaters, AAA Ministry

 - Education: The public school system is its own state.
 So I have no desire for the school district to acquiesce it’s authority to the municipality.
 However, Id love to form coalitions with the school district and city council concerning shared interests.
 I’d love to have a cross-pollination of ideas & collaborations for the betterment of the children’s education and learning environment in our community.

-Rebuilding faith, community, & public relations.
-Rebuilding La mesa!
+Rebuilding faith, community & public relations.
+Restoring souls back to God!

 Vice-President & San Diego Coordinator for the SoCal Day of Hope

 Rebuilding faith, community, & public relations.
-Rebuilding La mesa!
+Restoring souls back to God!

 MISSION STATEMENT – SoCal Day of Hope is a massive collaboration between the local churches, business and community service agencies to bring HOPE and transformation to southern California to elevate our communities.

 SoCal Day of Hope is a regional collaborative outreach founded by Nellisa Lockley.
 Its intended to bring HOPE to the communities of southern California.
 SoCal Day of HOPE is one outreach conducted simultaneously at multiple locations where we serve 1000s in one day.
 We currently hold the outreach between two venues with the involvement of five counties.
 Our goal is to eventually have a venue in Los Angeles, Orange, Riverside, San Bernardino and San Diego counties.
 Currently, the SoCal Day of HOPE is being held in Orange and San Diego County venues.